Necessity is the mother of invention.. and reinvention might be my middle name.

-The path that led me here was not straight, but winding.
+The career path that I have charted was not straight, but winding.
 I got my start in retail and wholesale.
 During the 1990s’ dot-com boom, I worked on the media side of the technology industry.
 I have chaired a few nonprofits and have sat on numerous boards in a variety of fields.
 I have been a-stay-at-home mom, I have been a working mom.
-A city dweller, a suburbanite (albeit briefly!).
+A city dweller, a suburbanite (albeit very briefly!).

-These days I find myself in a different career, another turn in the road.
-In 2007, I made my first angel investment.
-Since then, my portfolio has grown to include more than 90 companies.
-I have also focused my thesis on female entrepreneurs — a decision that is more practical than philanthropic.
+In 2007 I made my first angel investment.
+Since then, my portfolio has grown to include more than 130 companies.
+I have focused my thesis on female entrepreneurs — a decision that is more practical than philanthropic.
 Women founders tend to be tenacious and thorough.
 They ask questions and listen.
 They are great leaders.
 I have been and still am a tremendous champion and voice for women.

 My female founder thesis led me to create The Women’s Entrepreneurs Festival.
-This event is an incredible combination of inspiration, information and validation.
-Year after year, our goal has been to create an intimate setting and a spirited agenda designed for robust conversation and purposeful connections.
+Run from 2010-2016, WEF was an incredible combination of inspiration, information and validation.
+Year after year, the goal was to create an intimate setting and a spirited agenda designed for robust conversation and purposeful connections.
 It was an incredible six year run and the community it created endures today.

-Seeking balance in all things; while I work hard, I also play just as hard- and I hope that never stops.
+While I work hard, I also play just as hard- and I hope that never stops.
 I spend my time indulging in the cities I love (NYC, LA and Paris).
-I know how blessed I am to live in.
+I know how blessed I am to live in them.
 I’m an insatiable foodie.
 I love cooking, baking and throwing a good party.
 I love to travel.
 I am a voracious reader of books, magazines, blogs, you name it.
 I enjoy collecting art, particularly emerging artists.
 Eating at the latest and greatest restaurant is another must-do.
 New stores and designers are also on my radar.
 I try to stay on the cutting edge of music, film and theater.
 Doing the New York Times crossword puzzle every day is a must.

 My husband is my best friend.
 When I take off all of these “hats”, my most important job is being a mom.
 It is also my favorite.
 We have three kids who are terrific people.

 Someone once called me the “woman around town,” which I thought was quite appropriate.
 All and all, I’m a very lucky Gotham Gal.